 The results of the DRDP assessment help us better understand children’s learning and development, plan instruction, and share information with families.
 In order to produce confident results, the DRDP must be used with a number of essential steps in place.

 News and Updates

-We urge you to download, read, and keep handy the document titled, “Supplemental Guidance for Special Education on Using the DRDP during the COVID-19 Pandemic.”
+We urge you to download, read, and keep handy the “Supplemental Guidance for Special Education on Using the DRDP during the COVID-19 Pandemic.”